 To a room with a view,

 To a rooftop, another

 Man is sitting at a bus stop with

 Ten corpses down.

-In the streets of Arrest of a stone Budha, I always stroll with my hands in my pockets.
+In the streets of Arrest of a stone Buddha, I always stroll with my hands in my pockets.
 It’s not really about the style, it’s a performance.
 I am comfortably away from the simulacra but I wish to engage, to blend-in.
 At night, the edges of my screen become vectors of paranoïa ; silhouettes in trench coat walk past me quickly and I come to fear their passage.
 They’re just bots – pallid imitations of behaviour – but my violent strides have produced this strange overlapping motion where I am, simultaneously, above and beneath.
-My rampage invades every spaces of the city – I do not wish to shoot yet I’m afraid of the non-players still.
-They share my proximity for a fleeting second before disappearing again, never interacting, never harming my player-character in any way.
-By now it must be glaringly obvious that I do not see them ; what does it take to press the trigger ?
-A state of constant hallways.
-To dwell in the levels where I can properly identify and recognize better.
+My rampage invades every spaces of the city – bullet wishes against glass pedestrians.
+They share my proximity for a fleeting second before disappearing again, never interacting, never harming my little killer in any way.
+The greatest trick Arrest of a Stone Buddha pulls on the player is to switch perceptions into a set of compulsory habits, from one space to the other; what does it take to press the trigger ?
+Nothing more – and nothing less – than a corridor to dwell in the levels where I can properly identify and recognize better.
+Who’s the target?